Microservice-API-Patterns/MDSL-Specification/docs/generators/protocol-buffers.md

 INFO: Server started, listening on 50051
 ```

-To test if our server is working properly, lets also implement a client in the class `ReferenceManagementClient`.
+To test if our server is working properly, let's also implement a client in the class `ReferenceManagementClient`.
 According to the gRPC examples, we first implement a method to send our `createPaperItem` request and print out the response we get:

 ```java
 public class ReferenceManagementClient {